 Call for Abstracts – DOCOMOMO Journal.
 Learning from Modern Movement Interiors in Times of Crisis

-DOCOMOMO International is pleased to announce the Call for Abstracts for a special issue of the Docomomo Journal dedicated to the functioning and experience of the modern interior in times of crisis, gained through a variety of insightful perspectives from around the world. (deadline 30 January, 2023)
+DOCOMOMO International is pleased to announce the Call for Abstracts for a special issue of the Docomomo Journal dedicated to the functioning and experience of the modern interior in times of crisis, gained through a variety of insightful perspectives from around the world. (deadline update: 30th June, 2023)

 We are seeking contributions based on scientific research of Modernism’s theoretical foundations as well as of its practices, its tangible legacy and its most appropriate sustainable conservation techniques from all continents, but especially from the Far and Middle East, Africa, Australia, and the Baltic Countries.
 We encourage papers which discuss the modern heritage as an interplay between what was thought and written and what was built and crafted, focusing on its conservation and its legacy.
 Multidisciplinary approaches on, for instance, materials in combination with complex and multi-layered, underlying ideas such as on machines to lighten labour and increase efficiency, the creation of conditions for leisure and personal development would gain our favour.
 How current, challenging and essential are these idea(l)s and the search for ways to achieve them, not only in relation to the private home, schools, care homes or hospitals, but to our entire environment?